Transfer a domain in

-Under Get authorization code enter the authorization code you collected in substep d above and click the Accept and proceed button.
+Enter the authorization code you collected in substep d above and click Continue.

 Choose whether or not to have Google Domains detect and import your current web settings:

-If you select Detect and import my domain's current settings, Google Domains will display the DNS resource records it finds for you domain immediately below your selection.
+If you select Copy and let Google manage my DNS settings, Google Domains will display the DNS resource records it finds for you domain immediately below your selection.

 Google domains will perform a DNS lookup to look up the resource records associated with the most common subdomains (@, www, blog, etc).
 Please note the following:

-You can edit, delete, or add to the records to be imported by Google Domains:
+Click VIEW RESOURCE RECORDS to review, edit, delete, or add to the records to be imported by Google Domains.